 Winston Churchill was a man of transcendental powers.
 He could, it seems, peer beyond reality.
 Jon Meacham, author of the seminal Franklin and Winston, believes The Dream sheds light on Churchill’s ability to put a better face on things than they really were: to revere a father who overlooked him; to revere Roosevelt, who, in their later encounters, was less than forthright.

 Margaret Thatcher, in my view the greatest British prime minister since Churchill, took a right and kind view of The Dream’s Victorian lurches—which are anything but politically correct.
 In 1993 I presented her with a private printing.
 She thanked me in her own hand the next day.
 “I read it in the early hours of this morning,” she wrote, “and am totally fascinated by the imagination of the story and how much it reveals of Winston the man and the son.”
 Later I asked what she thought of Churchill’s remark about women in the House of Commons: “They have found their level.”
-Lady Thatcher beamed: “I thought that very droll.”
+Lady Thatcher beamed: “I roared at that one.”

 While vague about the hereafter, Churchill always held that “man is spirit,” and believed in a kind of spiritual connection with his forebears.
 On 24 January 1953, he told his private secretary, John Colville, that he would die on that date—the same date his father had died in 1895.
 Twelve years later Churchill lapsed into a coma on January 10th.
 Confidently, Colville assured The Queen’s private secretary: “He won’t die until the 24th.”
 Unconscious, Churchill did just that.